Tsifu/SplitZees/README.md

 [heroku]: https://www.splitzees.club/

+## Features & Implementation

-SplitZees is a full-stack web application inspired by Splitwise.
+SplitZees is a full-stack single page application inspired by Splitwise.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, React.js and Redux on the frontend.

-## Features & Implementation

 SplitZees is a bill tracking application that allows users to monitor shared expenses between friends.
 SplitZees currently offer four lives features to assist users in tracking expenses.

   * **Adding Friends**: user can add other users as their friends
   * **Adding Bills**: user can choose which friend(s) to allocate expenses to